Body count: a kajillion.

 He’s on the trail of a gun smuggler crime boss, Johnny Wong (Anthony Wong Chau-Sang, who has the misfortune to look like Jonathan Silverman), but Wong is careful not to get busted doing anything wrong (except looking like Jonathan Silverman – and God knows, that’s its own punishment).

 Before he moved to America and became Ang Lee without the gravitas, John Woo directed HARD BOILED, the last of his Chinese gangster flicks and the pinnacle of what made John Woo John Woo; an homage to samurai, cops, westerns, and Pretty Orange Explosions.
-He also co-writes (with Barry Wong and Gordon Chan) and makes a cameo as club-owner Mr. Woo (ha!).
+He also co-writes (with Barry Wong and Gordon Chan) and makes a cameo as a club-owner called Mr. Woo (ha!).

 HARD BOILED’s first scene, the teahouse shootout, is like an explosion in a fireworks factory.
 Staging gun battles like this is Woo’s forte, and there are probably way too many gun battles like this in this film alone – bullets and blood and mayhem and Chinese stuntmen overacting.
 Tequila’s partner is killed in this fracas.
 So Tequila is also out for payback.
 His methods remind us of one Mr. Callahan from San Francisco.